 Start by creating a weekly menu.
 You can use a menu template if you want to be fancy and impress the kids!
 Kids will love knowing what they are having to eat in advance, and you’ll love being able to get the exact right amount of shopping so you don’t need to waste money or food!

 Get Everybody Involved In Making The Food

 Getting everybody involved in making the food can be a lot of fun and teach kids valuable skills.
+Perhaps choose one of your favorite grilling recipes for when eating outdoors.
 Even laying the table if they aren’t old enough to help can be a nice way for kids to feel connected to the rest of the family.

 Switch Off Technology And Focus On One Another